Lordnibbler/colorpicker-server/README.md

 # colorpicker-server

-A Backbone.js GUI, Node.js and Socket.io server that emits `colorChanged` and `colorSet` events to a [colorpicker-beaglebone client](https://github.com/Lordnibbler/colorpicker-beaglebone).
+A Backbone.js GUI, Node.js and Socket.io server that emits `colorChanged` and `colorSet` events to a [colorpicker-client](https://github.com/Lordnibbler/colorpicker-client).

-There are in-depth setup instructions for running the *colorpicker-beaglebone* client on a Beaglebone Black with angstrom distro of linux at the above URL.
+There are in-depth setup instructions for running the *colorpicker-client* on a Beaglebone Black with angstrom distro of linux at the above URL.

 ## Setup
 ```sh